jdcasey/myshift-go/README.md

 GOOS=windows GOARCH=amd64 go build -o myshift.exe ./cmd/myshift
 ```

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to:

+- Report bugs and request features
+- Set up your development environment
+- Submit pull requests
+- Follow our coding standards

+Please also read our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Community

+- **Issues**: [GitHub Issues](https://github.com/jdcasey/myshift-go/issues) for bug reports and feature requests
+- **Discussions**: [GitHub Discussions](https://github.com/jdcasey/myshift-go/discussions) for questions and community chat
+- **Security**: See [Security Policy](SECURITY.md) for reporting vulnerabilities

 ## License

 Licensed under the Apache License, Version 2.0.
-See [LICENSE](../LICENSE) for details.
+See [LICENSE](LICENSE) for details.

 ## Comparison with Python Version